Platformer: Recent developments

 In the ninth generation of consoles, the platformer remains important.
 Astro Bot Rescue Mission (2018), a PlayStation VR game, was followed by Astro's Playroom (2020), which came pre-installed on every PlayStation 5.
 Sackboy: A Big Adventure (2020), developed by Sumo Digital, was a PlayStation 5 launch title.
 Crash Bandicoot 4: It's About Time (2020) was released to critical praise.
 Bowser's Fury (2021), a short campaign added to the Switch port of Super Mario 3D World, bridged the gap between the gameplay of 3D World and that of Odyssey.
 Ratchet & Clank: Rift Apart (2021) was one of the first PlayStation 5-exclusive games made by Insomniac.
 On August 25, 2021, the Kickstarter-funded Psychonauts 2 was released to critical acclaim.
 Fall Guys (2020) amalgamates platforming elements into the battle royale genre, and was a critical and commercial success.
+2023 saw the release of Super Mario Bros.
+Wonder, the first 2D Mario game since New Super Mario Bros.
+U, received critical acclaim.
 In 2024, the third game in the Astro Bot series, Astro Bot, was released to widespread critical acclaim, becoming the highest-rated game of the year on OpenCritic.